-With the "Science Symposium" or "MEC - Model European Council" it offers students many opportunities for international and intercultural exchange.
+The "Science Symposium" and "MEC - Model European Council" offer students many opportunities for international and intercultural exchange.

-Together with non-European schools there is, "MUN - Model United Nations" whereby students learn the work of the United Nations.
+During the "MUN - Model United Nations" Project, students learn the work of the United Nations.
 Other examples are the Comenius or the Socrates programmes, which are supported by the EU.
-In the Technology region of Karlsruhe there are also excellent contacts to university, colleges, and renowned companies with which joint projects are carried out.
+In the Technology Region Karlsruhe there are also excellent contacts to universities, colleges, and companies with which joint projects are carried out.

-The ESK has excellent relationship with other European institutions, such as ITU (Institute for Transuranium) in Karlsruhe research centre and the European Parliament in Strasbourg.
+The ESK has excellent relationship with European institutions, such as JRC (Joint Research Centre) in Karlsruhe and the European Parliament in Strasbourg.